shiny13/node-js-tutorials/README.md

 #### List command usage
 The list command reads the contents from json file: `notes.json` and parses them to a list of objects containing the `title` and `body` properties.
 Example: `node app.js list`

+#### Read command usage
+The read command can be invoked with one mandatory string option parameters: title where it will print the title and body by reading it from the json file: `notes.json`.
+Example: `node app.js read --title="List"`
+Here the app is run with the remove command and one options:
+Title: "List"